yujinakayama/atom-lint/README.md

 ## Features

 * Seamless integration with Atom as if it's a built-in package.
-* Code highlighting – you don't need to move your eyes from the problematic code.
+* Code highlighting – you don't need to move your eyes from the code to see the violations.
-* Clean UI – it honors your favorite Atom theme.
+* Clean UI – it honors the colors of your favorite Atom theme.

 ## Installation